rtic-scope/.github/profile/README.md

 This project is maintained in cooperation with [@GrepitAB](https://github.com/GrepitAB) and Luleå Technical University.
 For commercial support and alternative licensing, inquire via <contact@grepit.se>, or contact me directly at <viktor.sonesten@grepit.se>.

----

-This `README.md` is a work in progress until [the v0.3.0 milestone](https://github.com/rtic-scope/cargo-rtic-scope/milestone/3) closes.